assaff/msc-thesis/source/results.rst

 Our goal is to identify these residues in the receptor structure (whether bound or unbound), using these intrinsic properties, but without any knowledge of the peptide or where it binds.
-As a starting point, we trained our model on the set of bound receptor structure.
+As a starting point, we trained our model on surface residues from the set of bound receptor structure.

 .. figure:: _images/svm-flowchart.png
     :align: center